 Wish I could still dance, even with the Wii.

-Wish going to the dentist didn’t cause my body to
+Wish going to the dentist didn’t cause my body to jerk with spasms.

 Wish I could still do my own nails without getting polish all over my fingers.